‘And after drawing comes composition. A well-composed painting is half done’

 What is the Rule of Thirds?

 The rule of thirds is very commonplace in photography.
-It instantly helps to add tension, balance and interest to your photograph but applies equally to composition in painting.
+It instantly helps to add tension, balance and interest to your photograph but applies equally to the composition in painting.
 When creating a landscape composition this is what you do:

 1. Divide your page horizontally into 3.